Skip to main content

 To meet these requirements, do the following:

-1. Create the flow_capture user with replication permission, the ability to read all tables, and the ability to read and write the watermarks table.
+1. Create the flow_capture user with replication permission, and the ability to read all tables.

 The SELECT permission can be restricted to just the tables that need to be captured, but automatic discovery requires information_schema access as well.